Greg-T8/Notebook/topics/tools/powershell/patterns.md

 ```

 ## Execute a string as PowerShell code
-This is useful technique for managing data and operators inside a string.
+This is useful technique for managing data in a string with replaceable data and operator.
 ```powershell
 $Data = 3
 $Operator = 'in'